Anaximperator blog

 Sir Thomas Browne on Saltimbancoes, Quacksalvers, and Charlatans, in Pseudodoxia Epidemica, 1646.

-We are not being paid by “Big Pharma” to say the things we say.
-What we say here is based on our personal experience with cancer and alternative medicine.
+We try to make the information on this blog as accessible and understandable as we possibly can.
+We are not being paid by “Big Pharma” to say the things we say: what we say here is based on our personal experience with cancer and alternative medicine.

 We believe alternative treatments are dangerous for a number of reasons.
 With some, the main danger is that they give patients a false sense of security, causing them to lose time and consequently the chance to benefit from standard therapy, sometimes with devastating results.
 Some alternative therapies also have dangerous, even life-threatening side effects.
 Many people will say that this can be said of surgery, radiation and chemotherapy as well.
 That is true, but these treatments have also shown to be effective.
 Most side-effects can be overcome and will diminish with time.
 In medicine, there is no gain without pain and the wisdom of the doctors lies in balancing the pain and the gain.
 With alternative cancer therapies, there is never any gain and the patient invariably loses all.